The Moon and Serpent Bumper Book of Magic

-The Moon and Serpent Bumper Book of Magic is an upcoming hardcover work by Alan Moore and Steve Moore (no relation).
-Both men have written comics and together co-founded the private magical order known as The Moon and Serpent Grand Egyptian Theatre of Marvels.
-The book is listed as "a future release" from Top Shelf Productions.
-Knockabout Comics has confirmed a publication date of 2023.
+The Moon and Serpent Bumper Book of Magic is a work of nonfiction by Alan Moore and Steve Moore (no relation).
+The creators, in addition to comics scripts, had cofounded a private magical order known as The Moon and Serpent Grand Egyptian Theatre of Marvels.
+In early February 2024,Top Shelf Productions and Knockabout Comics announced a publication date of 15 October 2024.

 Scope

 The book is intended to be "a clear and practical grimoire of the occult sciences," containing "profusely illustrated instructional essays" on theories of magic from c.
-150 AD to the present of the Moon & Serpent Grand Egyptian Theatre of Marvels sect, of whom Alan Moore is a dedicated follower.
+150 AD to the present of the Moon and Serpent Grand Egyptian Theatre of Marvels sect, of whom Alan Moore is a dedicated follower.
 Indeed, both Moores are described by publisher Top Shelf Productions as the "current proprietors" of the group of occult performers, of whom Alan Moore is a particularly prominent member, alongside former Bauhaus bassist David J. The "Moon and Serpent" group have released a number of spoken word CD releases of their occult "workings"/performances.

 Contents

-Confirmed illustrators include a number of (Alan) Moore's frequent collaborators, namely Kevin O'Neill, Melinda Gebbie, José Villarrubia and John Coulthart, with more to be confirmed.
+Confirmed illustrators include a number of (Alan) Moore's frequent collaborators, namely Kevin O’Neill, John Coulthart, Steve Parkhouse, Rick Veitch, Melinda Gebbie, and Ben Wickey.

 Among the essays the book will include is "Adventures in Thinking," a dissertation detailing "how entry into the world of magic may be readily achieved."
 The tongue-in-cheek tone of the tome will also include "a number of 'Rainy Day' activity pages" suggesting "lively and entertaining things-to-do once the magical state has been attained, including such popular pastimes as divination, etheric travel and the conjuring of a colourful multitude of spirits, deities, dead people and infernal entities from the pit."
-This will likely incorporate a "bestiary of demons and gods and other things that you might be lucky or unfortunate enough to bump into."
+This will probably incorporate a "bestiary of demons and gods and other things that you might be lucky or unfortunate enough to bump into."

-The two Moores – unrelated, but long-term friends – will also pen "lengthy theses revealing the ultimate meaning of both the Moon and the Serpent."
+The two Moores – unrelated, but long-time friends – will also write "lengthy theses revealing the ultimate meaning of both the Moon and the Serpent."